zoolanders/documentation/src/essentials-for-yootheme-pro/addons/forms/actions.md

-# Actions
+# After Submit Actions

-Run actions after a successfull form submission.

-After Submit Actions are crucial for the form workflow and can be set in the Form Area [configuration](./form-area#after-submit-actions).
-To learn more about actions, see the corresponding Form Area documentation.
+Actions are multi-instance functions that will run sequentially, after a form has been successfully submitted.
+To learn more about [actions](./form-area#after-submit-actions), see the corresponding documentation.

 <!--@include: ./_partials/action-airtable.md-->
 <!--@include: ./_partials/action-alter.md-->